 Investigation

-In addition to the investigation procedures described above in Section G(5), the University may also involve the Student Involvement Center staff and/or Office of Fraternity and Sorority Life staff if further information is required to determine appropriate resolution by the Student Conduct Office.
+In addition to the investigation procedures described above in Section G(5), the University may also involve the Osprey Involvement Center staff and/or Office of Fraternity and Sorority Life staff if further information is required to determine appropriate resolution by OSAR.
 National and or/International Headquarters for student organizations may be contacted to facilitate cooperation in the process.
 Such contact is required for organizations affiliated with the Office of Fraternity and Sorority Life.

 Charge Letter